-- PhD in Social Work
+Get your PhD in Social Work

-The Doctor of Philosophy (PhD) program in social work prepares students to conduct research that contributes to the knowledge base of social work, to become leaders in the profession, and to teach social work in postsecondary educational institutions.
+The doctor of philosophy (PhD) program in social work prepares students to conduct research that contributes to the knowledge base of social work, to become leaders in the profession, and to teach social work in postsecondary educational institutions.

 Students complete required coursework, research, and teaching practicums; pass a comprehensive exam; write a dissertation; and defend the dissertation in an oral exam.
 Their work includes courses in one of four outside disciplines—sociology, psychology, public health, or education—to assist them in preparation for the comprehensive examination and dissertation.

-Individualized and Interdisciplinary Curriculum
+Individualized and interdisciplinary curriculum

 The program allows students to develop a coherent program of study to pursue their own research interests.
 Students take coursework in a core social work curriculum, a concentration (sociology, psychology, education, or public health), research methods, and electives in order to develop a focal area of social work knowledge (e.g., family violence).
 Students may methods and electives in any college or department at the University of Iowa.
 The median time to complete the degree is four years.